Q. What grade levels are taught at Highland Christian School?

 Preschool: Our Pre-K program is known as the Sonshine Enrichment Center and is housed in the main building.
 Preschool program options vary based on age.
 Classes are taught by dedicated Christian teachers and are geared towards preparing children for the transition into their formal education at kindergarten.

-Highland Christian offers an educational program for all students through eighth grade, with two sections per grade.
+Highland Christian offers an educational program for all students Kindergarten through Eighth Grade, with two sections per grade.
+Kindergarten is full time.
 The junior high (grades six through eight) are taught in a junior high model: a period schedule, subjects taught by academic area specialists.
-All of our students, first through eighth grade, benefit from professional instruction in music, art, and physical education.
+All of our students, first through eighth grade, benefit from professional instruction in music, art, library sciences, and physical education.
 We provide extra-curricular programs in the fine arts and in competitive athletics.

 Q. What is the Kindergarten schedule?

 A. The schedule for kindergarten follows the school calendar.
-Our full-day program begins at 8:30 AM and ends at 3:10 PM.
-Parents may choose either a 3 full-day program on Monday, Wednesday, Friday or a 5 full-day program on Monday through Friday.
+Our full-day program begins at 8:30 AM and ends at 3:10 PM and meets Monday – Friday.

 Q. What kind of curriculum does Highland Christian School have?

-A. Highland Christian curriculum materials are reviewed and selected by a faculty and administrative committee.
+A. Highland Christian School’s curriculum is reviewed and selected by a faculty and administrative committee.
 The materials are not from a single publisher but are selected for their content, quality, and compatibility with a Christian perspective.
 HCS seeks the highest quality academic materials to serve the mission, but we believe that the teacher is the master of the curriculum, and that a variety of curriculum materials allow opportunities to teach students to view all knowledge through the scriptural lens and to apply principles of Biblical integration.
-We use materials published by Christian Schools International, Saxon, Scott Foresman, MacMillan, Houghton Mifflin, and many other publishers.
+We use materials published by Christian Schools International, Everyday Math, Scott Foresman, MacMillan, Houghton Mifflin, and many other publishers.

 Q. Does Highland Christian School have a program for children with learning disabilities?